-GemSelect June 2014 Newsletter - Father's Day Jewellery Ideas and Bling for Blokes
+GemSelect June 2014 Newsletter - Father's Day Jewelry Ideas and Bling for Blokes

-The time of year to show our appreciation and honour fathers and grandfathers all over the world has come again.
-But before you rush out and buy an "I love you, Dad" tie, a gadget he won't use or a "Dad" paperweight, read on for some gemstone and jewellery gift ideas that would be better appreciated by deserving dads everywhere.
+The time of year to show our appreciation and honor fathers and grandfathers all over the world has come again.
+But before you rush out and buy an "I love you, Dad" tie, a gadget he won't use or a "Dad" paperweight, read on for some gemstone and jewelry gift ideas that would be better appreciated by deserving dads everywhere.

-Men seem to get a raw deal when it comes to jewellery options.
-However, nowadays, jewellery for men is becoming more colourful and interesting.
-Gemstone jewellery can be personalized with an engraved message or a father's birthstone.
+Men seem to get a raw deal when it comes to jewelry options.
+However, nowadays, jewelry for men is becoming more colorful and interesting.
+Gemstone jewelry can be personalized with an engraved message or a father's birthstone.
 Examples of appropriate birthstones include turquoise for a father born in December or a star sapphire for a father born in September.